Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - Pressing B while moving a Pokemon on the PC deposits the Pokemon
  - Added the Japan exclusive wallpapers for the PC Boxes
  - Removed the second save confirmation popup, the game will now save after the first one.
 The warning for saving when a different file exists was left untouched.
- - Removed Wally's tutorial battle and the PokeNav's tutorial call to Mr. Stone
- - Petalburg Gym's doors can now be opened just by walking like the rest of the doors
  - Fixed the bug that caused the Mart Employee in Oldale Town to walk through the Shop's wall and into a tree under certain circumstances
  - Scientist in Devon Corp that revives the Fossils can now revive Kanto Fossils, and no longer requires talking to someone else or leaving the room to claim the Pokemon.
  - Using a PP Up or PP Max no longer returns you to the bag after using them or when trying to use them in a move with maxed out PP.